 Adani Green Energy Limited (the "Company” or "AGEL') is a public company domiciled in India and is incorporated under the provisions of the Companies Act, 2013 (CIN: L40106GJ2015PLC082007).
 Its shares are listed on two recognized stock exchanges in India having its registered office at "Adani Corporate House”, Shantigram, Near Vaishno Devi Circle, S. G. Highway, Khodiyar, Ahmedabad-382421, Gujarat, India.

 The Company has installed capacity of 12 MW at Lahori, to augment renewable power supply in the state of Madhya Pradesh.
-The Company sells power generated from 12 MW wind power project under long term Power Purchase Agreement (PPA) and also engaged in sale of solar & wind power equipments, Project Management Consultancy Services and other related ancillary activities.
-The Company is also developing solar park at khavda over 19,000 hectares and subleased 6,129 hectares land to its subsidiaries including step down subsidiaries and other related parties.
+The Company sells renewable power generated from 12 MW wind power project under long term Power Purchase Agreement (PPA) and also engaged in sale of solar & wind power equipments, project management consultancy Services and other related ancillary activities.
+The Company is also developing renewable infrastructure facilities at khavda securing leased land from government and also over land leased by subsidiaries from third party.
+Out of land leased by the Company, it has subleased 14,418 hectares land to its subsidiaries including step down subsidiaries and other related parties.

 i.
 Derivative Financial Instruments